JosiahOnline/project1/services.md

 		<header class="major">
 			<h2>Branding</h2>
 		</header>
 		<p>Branding is about what your audience thinks about you, not what you think.
 Strategies and position yourself right and continue to collect feedback from your audience.
 You may be surprised by their answers and need to rethink your strategies.
-If you want to know more, click <strong>"Case Studies"</strong> to find out more.
+If you want to know more, click <strong>"Portfolio"</strong> below to find out more.
 Cheers!</p>
 		<ul class="actions">
-			<li><a href="generic.html" class="button next">Case Studies</a></li>
+			<li><a href="portfolio.html" class="button next">Portfolio</a></li>
 		</ul>
 	</div>
 </section>